sarahbaker/www.bakertunes.com/_pianomusic/autumnskies.md

 In the piano piece, the performer need to have a gentle touch and to play the chords lightly, bringing out the tone of the top notes.
 It should have a wispy, cloud-like sound, so the forte passages should not be over-played.

 I have included *Autumn Skies* in my collection of pieces for intermediate piano, [*Day Time Impressions*](https://www.bakertunes.com/pianomusic/day-time-impressions).
 The pieces all capture a memory from my childhood growing up in the Chiltern Hills, England.
-Looking at the sky was, and still is, one of my favourite pasttimes, and I felt this piece was fitting for the collection's theme.
+Looking at the sky was, and still is, one of my favourite pasttimes, and I felt this piece was fitting for the collection's theme and will soon be available from [Forsyths](https://www.forsyths.co.uk/)

 They complement my earlier works, [*Night Time Impressions*.](https://www.bakertunes.com/pianomusic/night-time-impressions/)